-The Parcel of land lying in the Northwest Quarter of Section 36 of Township 28 North, Range 09 West, New Mexico Principal Meridian, San Juan County New Mexico.
+Parcel No. Reach 21-Tribal Trust-01(P): A Parcel of land crossing Navajo Nation Tribal Trust Lands and lying in the Northwest Quarter of Section 36 of Township 28 North, Range 09 West, New Mexico Principal Meridian, San Juan County New Mexico.